aufbakanleitung/sam-change-detection/README.md

 # Sam Change detection
-This is a simple serverless Python script that periodically checks websites for changes, and it is deployed using AWS SAM.
+This is a simple serverless Python script that periodically checks websites for changes, and sends a Slack message when a change is detected.
+It is deployed using AWS SAM.

-It is triggered by the AWS EventBridge that sends it the configuration in a json file.
-If a change is detected it sends a Slack message, the channel is configured in the environment variables.
+The lambda is triggered by the AWS EventBridge that sends it the configuration in a json file.
+It then compares the given value to a hash of the site, by checking a specific html element, or by searching for a sentence.
 The json should be structured like so:
 - _checktype: hash/html/search_
 - _url: https://www.example.nl_